Windows 10 universal Windows platform (UWP) app lifecycle

 Before Windows 8, apps had a simple lifecycle.
 Win32 and .NET apps are either running or not running.
 When a user minimizes them, or switches away from them, they continue to run.
 This was fine until portable devices and power management became increasingly important.

-Windows 8 introduced a new application model with Windows Store apps.
+Windows 8 introduced a new application model with UWP apps.
 At a high level, a new suspended state was added.
-A Windows Store app is suspended shortly after the user minimizes it or switches to another app.
+A UWP app is suspended shortly after the user minimizes it or switches to another app.
 This means that the app's threads are stopped and the app is left in memory unless the operating system needs to reclaim resources.
 When the user switches back to the app, it can be quickly restored to a running state.

 There are various ways for apps that need to continue to run when they are in the background such as background tasks, extended execution, and activity sponsored execution (for example, the BackgroundMediaEnabled capability which allows an app to continue to play media in the background).
 Also, background transfer operations can continue even if your app is suspended or even terminated.
 For more info, see How to download a file.